MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 The inner `ScrollView` named `menuScroll` and the `StackLayout` named `menuStack` implement the menu of buttons.
 The orientation of these layouts is opposite of `mainStack`.
 The menu should be horizontal in portrait mode and vertical in landscape mode.

 The fourth section of VSM markup is in an implicit style for the buttons themselves.
-This markup sets `VerticalOptions`, `HorizontalOptions`, and `Margin` properties specific to the portait and landscape orientations.
+This markup sets `VerticalOptions`, `HorizontalOptions`, and `Margin` properties specific to the portrait and landscape orientations.

 The code-behind file sets the `BindingContext` property of `menuStack` to implement `Button` commanding, and also attaches a handler to the `SizeChanged` event of the page: